hcorrada/networks-across-scales/content/homeworks/network_stats/index.md

   b) the network diameter
   c) a plot of the distance distribution (simiar to 2.18 a in Barabasi textbook)

 5. Is the network connected?
 How many components are there?

-Here you have a few options as well
+_Core_: You have to implement one of these two solutions:

   - Use BFS (Box 2.6 of Barabasi)
   - Use the eigenvalues of the graph Laplacian (Section 16.3.2 of Newman textbook)